Here Come The Girl Guides: 100 years of Guiding in London

-Alongside a colourful account of guiding history, old-fashioned stereotypes of cake baking and below the knee skirts are dispelled as the exhibition highlights the relevance of guiding in today’s contemporary society.
-Members of the guiding community are also able to receive a unique and specially designed limited edition badge by visiting the show.
+Alongside a colourful account of guiding history, old-fashioned stereotypes of cake baking and below the knee skirts will be dispelled as the exhibition highlights the relevance of guiding in today’s contemporary society.
+Members of the guiding community will be able to recieve a unique and specially designed limited edition badge by visiting the show.

 Here Come The Girl Guides: 100 years of Guiding in London opens on 26 June 2010 and runs until 31 October 2010 at the Museum of London Docklands.
 Entry is free and a series of events for families and adults will run from June to October.